fresheneesz/grapetree/README.md

 * `pathSegment` - the parts of the path to match a route path against (e.g. /a/b or /x).
 The route only matches if each item in `pathSegment` matches the corresponding parts in the path being changed to.
 If any of the items in the array are `"{}"`, matching parts of the path being changed to are treated as parameters that will be passed to the `routeDefinition` function.
 * `routeDefinition` - a function that gets a `Route` object as its `this` context.
 It is passed any parameters that exist in `pathSegment` in the same order.

 `this.default(routeDefinition)` - creates a default sub-path route that is matched if no other route is.
+The `routeDefinition` function is passed the full sub-route (ie if the default is within "/a/b" and the path is "/a/b/c/d", default will get "/c/d")

 * `routeDefinition` - a function that gets a `Route` object as its `this` context.
 It is passed the new pathSegment being changed to.
 If `router.transformPath` has been called, the parameter will have been transformed with the transform.